Undergraduate Advising: Geography and the Environment

-The Bachelor of Arts in Geography combines a liberal arts education with the technical skills necessary to be successful in the modern workforce.
+The Bachelor of Arts in Geography and the Environment combines a liberal arts education with the technical skills necessary to be successful in the modern workforce.
 The undergraduate program also provides a solid foundation for those students who wish to pursue graduate study in geography or a related professional field.

 As a discipline, Geography provides a unique framework for understanding our world based on location.
 Geography is concerned with where things are located, why they are located where they are, and how it all works together to form a tapestry of human and physical landscapes across the surface of the Earth.
 The degree program emphasizes coursework in both the social and physical sciences to provide students with a broad understanding of world's physical environment and the human experience in that world.